OUR BELIEFS

 Also, in 1997, the church added a Columbarium unit and renovated the area surrounding it.
 Powers McLeod, who came to First Church in 1970 as the Senior Minister, was the first to be inurned here.

-In May, 2000 Pensacola First Church acquired the building formerly owned by an independent church.
-This Outreach Ministry Center is home to adult Sunday School classes, a non-profit recovery organization, and church sponsored Boy Scout Troop.
+In May, 2000 Pensacola First Church acquired the building formerly owned by an independent church and is now known as our Outreach Ministry Center.

 First United Methodist Church Pensacola, FL purchased the building opposite the Sanctuary in May 2000; this facility, First Church’s Youth Ministry Center, was dedicated on November 18, 2001.